awsdocs/amazon-fsx-windows-user-guide/doc_source/limit-access-file-folder.md

 # File\- and Folder\-Level Access Control Using Windows ACLs<a name="limit-access-file-folder"></a>

 Amazon FSx for Windows File Server supports identity\-based authentication over the Server Message Block \(SMB\) protocol through Microsoft Active Directory\.
 Active Directory is the Microsoft directory service to store information about objects on the network and make this information easy for administrators and users to find and use\.
 These objects typically include shared resources such as file servers, and the network user and computer accounts\.
-To learn more about Active Directory support in Amazon FSx, see [Working with Active Directory in Amazon FSx for Windows File Server](aws-ad-integration-fsxW.md)\.
+To learn more about Active Directory support in Amazon FSx, see [Working with Microsoft Active Directory in FSx for Windows File Server](aws-ad-integration-fsxW.md)\.

 Your domain\-joined compute instances can access Amazon FSx file shares using Active Directory credentials\.
 You use standard Windows access control lists \(ACLs\) for fine\-grained file\- and folder\-level access control\.
 Amazon FSx file systems automatically verify the credentials of users accessing file system data to enforce these Windows ACLs\.